Towards Understanding the Dynamics of Gaussian-Stein Variational Gradient Descent: Dynamics of Gaussian--SVGD for Gaussian Targets

 \cite{chen2023gradient} shows that for WGF if $\Sigma_{0}Q=Q\Sigma_{0}$, then we have $\lVert\boldsymbol{\mu}_{t}-\boldsymbol{b}\lVert=\mathcal{O}(e^{-t/\lambda})$ and $\lVert \Sigma_{t}-Q \rVert=\mathcal{O}(e^{-2t/{\lambda}})$.
 For the centered Gaussian family SVGD converges faster if $\lambda>1$.
 For the general Gaussian family WGF and SVGD have rather comparable rates (e.g., take $\lambda\gg \lVert \boldsymbol{b}\rVert$ then the lower bound here is roughly $\mathcal{O}(e^{-t/\lambda})$).
 Another observation is that the WGF rates depend on $Q$ alone but the SVGD rates here sometimes also depend on $\boldsymbol{b}$, which breaks the affine invariance of the system.
 This is a problem originated from the choice of kernels as addressed in \cite{chen2023gradient}, where they propose to use $K_{2}$ instead of $K_{1}$.
 Such approach has both advantages and disadvantages.
 The convention in SVGD is that the kernel should not depend on the mean-field density because the density is usually unknown and changes with time.
 But for GVI the affine-invariant bilinear kernel $K_{2}$ only requires estimating the means from Gaussian distributions and is not a big issue.

-\paragraph*{Regularized Stein Variational Gradient Descent.} From \cref{sec:manifoldnew} we know that SVGD can be regarded as WGF kernelized in the cotangent space $T_{\rho}^*\mathcal{P}(\mathbb{R}^{d})$.
-The regularized Stein variational gradient descent (R-SVGD, \citealp{he2022regularized}) interpolates WGF and SVGD by pulling back part of the kernelized gradient of the cotangent vector $\Phi$.
-It can also be seen as gradient flows under the regularized Stein metric: \begin{definition}[Regularized Stein metric] The regularized Stein metric is induced by the following canonical map
+\paragraph*{Regularized Stein Variational Gradient Descent.} In \cref{sec:manifoldnew} we show that SVGD can be regarded as WGF kernelized in the cotangent space $T_{\rho}^*\mathcal{P}(\mathbb{R}^{d})$.
+The regularized Stein variational gradient descent (R-SVGD) proposed by \citet{he2022regularized} interpolates WGF and SVGD by pulling back part of the kernelized gradient of the cotangent vector $\Phi$, which is also seen as gradient flows under the regularized Stein metric: \begin{definition}[Regularized Stein metric] The regularized Stein metric is induced by the following canonical map

-where $\mathcal{T}_{K,\rho}$ is the kernelization operator given by $\mathcal{T}_{K,\rho}f:=\int K(\cdot,\boldsymbol{y})f(\boldsymbol{y})\rho(\boldsymbol{y}) \dif \boldsymbol{y}$. \end{definition} The R-SVGD is defined as
+where $\mathcal{T}_{K,\rho}$ is the kernelization operator given by $\mathcal{T}_{K,\rho}f:=\int K(\cdot,\boldsymbol{y})f(\boldsymbol{y})\rho(\boldsymbol{y})\dif \boldsymbol{y}$. \end{definition} The R-SVGD is defined as